open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Asynchronous observations form a current set

-Asynchronous instrument callbacks are permitted to observe one value per instrument, per distinct label set, per callback invokation.
-The set of values recorded by one callback invokation represent a current snapshot of the instrument; it is this set of values that defines the Last Value for the instrument until the next collection interval.
+Asynchronous instrument callbacks are permitted to observe one value per instrument, per distinct label set, per callback invocation.
+The set of values recorded by one callback invocation represent a current snapshot of the instrument; it is this set of values that defines the Last Value for the instrument until the next collection interval.

 Asynchronous instruments are expected to record an observation for every label set that it considers "current".
-This means that asynchronous callbacks are expected to observe a value, even when the value has not changed since the last callback invokation.
+This means that asynchronous callbacks are expected to observe a value, even when the value has not changed since the last callback invocation.
 To not observe a label set implies that a value is no longer current.
 The Last Value becomes undefined, as it is no longer current, when it is not observed during a collection interval.